 Paleo Banana Bread Mug Cake is a single-serve grain-free, refined sugar-free dessert (or breakfast) in a mug!
 This recipe post includes an option using almond flour and an option using coconut flour.

 I originally posted this recipe on April 16, 2015 and it has been made thousands of times since!
 I still make it when I’m craving something comforting and banana bread-like but don’t want to bake a full loaf of banana bread.

 Cake for one?!
 With zero guilt or regrets?
-Why didn’t we do this sooner?
+What more could we need in life??

 THIS JUST IN: Mug cake is the lowest maintenance thing you will ever do in your entire life.
 Other than eating an apple.
 Or sleeping.
 Or…just trust me on this one.